Copper-Head/MTurkManager/README.md

 Here's what you need before you in order for this script to work:

 1. Latest version of [Python](https://www.python.org/download/).
-This will work with 2.X, but I recommend installing 3.X, since this script now supports it and there's no reason not to use the latest and greatest!
+This will *not* work with 2.X, 3.X is required!
 4. Your versions of the files found in the example folder.
 See the **Formatting** section for details.